-CCST 323 - Contemporary Discourses: Situating Science and Technology 3 Credits (3.0 hours | Non-studio)
+CCST 323 - Contemporary Discourses: Situating Science and Technology

-Prerequisite: Completion of 24 credits for First Year Studies, ONE 200-level ENGL, and ONE additional 200-level course in SCCS (ENGL, HUMN, CCST, AHIS, PPRL, SOSC, NASC).
+Prerequisite: Completion of 24 credits for First Year Studies, ONE 200-level ENGL, and ONE additional 200-level course in SCCS (AHIS, CCST, ENGL, HUMN, NASC, PPRL, SOSC)

 This course will focus on how science and technology are experienced and imagined as cultural phenomena.
 It will examine the broader social contexts and theoretical implications of the overlapping and distinctive domains of science, technology, digital communications, information technologies and related delivery systems.
 Designed to support a studio-based education, this course will explore the place of imagination, representation, cultural use and interaction within such constructs as cyber culture, virtual reality environments, digital imaging tools, transgenics, neurobiology/cognition, artificial life systems and interactive entertainment media in the context of contemporary visual arts practices.